chrisliebert/benchmark-test/README.md

 Running the benchmark script indicates Java and LuaJIT will execute the algorithm close to ~48X faster than Python.
 By using the GNU GCJ compiler with optimisations, the runtime can be reduced by half.

+**License:**
+This program and it's source are availible under the "MIT License" please see LICENSE